 If stock appreciation rights are granted under the Amended Equity Plan, the full number of Shares subject to the stock appreciation rights will be considered issued under the Amended Equity Plan, regardless of the number of Shares actually issued upon exercise of the stock appreciation rights.
 Shares that are surrendered in payment of the exercise price of an option (including an option granted under the Prior Plan) will not be available for issuance under the Amended Equity Plan.
-Shares that are withheld or surrendered in satisfaction of withholding taxes, or surrendered for the payment of taxes, with respect to awards (including awards granted under the Prior Plan) will not be available for issuance under the Amended Equity Plan.
-For the avoidance of doubt, if M&T repurchases Shares on the open market with the proceeds received from the exercise price of stock options, the repurchased Shares will not be available for issuance under the Amended Equity Plan.
+Shares that are withheld or surrendered in satisfaction of withholding taxes, or surrendered for the payment of taxes, with respect to awards (including awards granted under the Prior Plan) will not be available for issuance of doubt, if M&T repurchases Shares on the open market with the proceeds received from the exercise price of stock options, the repurchased Shares will not be available for issuance under the Amended Equity Plan.